theborakompanioni/azure-docs.de-de/articles/load-balancer/load-balancer-get-started-ilb-arm-portal.md

 <properties
-   pageTitle="Erste Schritte zum Erstellen eines internen Lastenausgleichs in Resource Manager mit dem Azure-Portal | Microsoft Azure" description="Erfahren Sie, wie Sie in Resource Manager mit dem Azure-Portal einen internen Lastenausgleich erstellen." services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Get started creating an Internal load balancer in Resource Manager using the Azure portal | Microsoft Azure" description="Learn how to create an Internal load balancer in Resource Manager using the Azure portal" services="load-balancer" documentationCenter="na" authors="sdwheeler"